GinoPane/oc-blogtaxonomy-plugin/README.md

 * **Expose total count** - the component has `totalCount` property which would contain either overall amount of tags or amount of tags under "limit" only.
 For example you have 10 tags overall but you use a **limit** of 5.
 This will make component to display 5 tags only.
 With **Expose total count** enabled you could still get "10" in `totalCount`.
 And you'll get 5 otherwise;
+* **Fetch related posts** - if enabled, the component will fetch related posts, so they are properly available as `posts` property of the tag item; it does an additional request, so decreases performance a little;

 > Leave this as `false` if you do not require a whole total count, because it will give you more optimised result